phoenixnap/ansible-ramos-bmc/README.md

 </h1>

 <p align="center">
-Ansible playbooks for provisioning a Custom OS server (RAM OS) and installing a custom OS on the BMC server.
+Ansible playbooks for provisioning a Custom OS server (RAM OS) and installing a customized OS on the BMC server.
 Choose whether to set up RAID 0 or 1, the root disk size, LVM, and the OS.
 </p>

 <p align="center">